Gemstone & Rose Vermeil Sterling Calla Lily 1940s Brooch by Coro

 c.1945 (based on design patent and use of sterling, per Brunialti)

 "Coro-Craft" (in script) with Pegasus and "STERLING" on rectangular cartouche

 Design patent D140,941 issued to Adolph Katz in 1945

-Three deep citrine-colored prong-set glass-stone calla lilies are tied in a matching accented bow in this 1940s Retro Modern brooch.
-The setting has a rose-gold wash over sterling silver, with a roll-over safety catch.
-Until I saw the drawing on the design patent (see the last photo), I thought the brooch should be worn the other way around, so the flowers look as though they're reaching for the sky!
-I've positioned this piece in that direction in the third photo.
-This lovely Adolph Katz design for Coro’s high-end line, Corocraft, was also made in multi-colored stones – scroll down to see it.USD$195.00
+Vintage Brooches & Pins, 1940s Jewelry, Coro JewelryThis calla lily brooch is a rose-gold-plated sterling silver ribbon tied in a three-looped bow.
+Three stems of flowers with citrine-glass navette centers sit on top, and three tiny navettes tie the stems together.
+This 1940s Retro Modern creation has a roll-over safety catch.
+Until I saw the drawing on the design patent (in the last photo), I thought the brooch should be worn the other way around, so the flowers are reaching for the sky!
+The photos show the brooch both ways, so you can decide.
+This lovely Adolph Katz design for Coro’s high-end line, Corocraft, was also made with multi-colored stones – scroll down to see it.USD$195.00